apache/incubator-kie-kogito-operator/README.md

 The Kogito Operator is available in the OperatorHub as a community operator.
 To find the Operator, search by the _Kogito_ name.

-You can also verify the Operator availability in the catalog by running the following command:
+You can also verify the Operator's availability in the catalog by running the following command:

 ```bash
 $ oc describe operatorsource.operators.coreos.com/kogito-operator -n openshift-marketplace